-The conclusion of the study shows that the muscle fibers in the buttocks up to 23% are more engaged with hyperextensions than with a romanian deadlift.
-There was also more activity of the hamstrings with the hyperextension than with the other two exercises.
-Activity of the erector spinae was nearly equal in all three exercises.
+The conclusion of the study shows that muscle fibers in the buttocks up to 23% are engaged more with hyperextensions than with a romanian deadlift.
+There was also more hamstring activity with the hyperextension than with the other two exercises.
+The activity of the erector spinae was almost the same in all three exercises.

 EMG, OK....
 BUT IN REAL LIFE?

-By now we know that EMG research doesn't tell us everything.
-When we see more activity from a certain muscle with EMG research, it is not necessarily the case that this also has an effect on maximum strength or muscle growth.
-It's also not that I think you can just swap the deadlift for the hyperextension.
-But the hyperextension does have many advantages for doing alongside your major exercises.
+By now we know that EMG testing is far from telling everything.
+When we see more activity of a particular muscle with EMG testing it is not necessarily the case that this also has an effect on maximum strength or muscle growth.
+Nor is it that I think you can just swap the deadlift for the hyperextension.
+But the hyperextension does have many advantages to do alongside your major exercises.
 This is due to several factors:

 - Fast learning curve, as with most isolation exercises, so you can quickly focus on muscle growth(feel what you are doing)

 People are far too careful with this exercise.
 Because it is an easy exercise to perform, you can start building up in weight relatively quickly.
 You are not likely to get back pain from this exercise when performed properly.
 It is important that you move from the hip, which is a hip extension, and not from the low back.
 You want to keep the low back in a fairly neutral position, feel a lot of stretch on your hamstrings and tighten your glutes quite a bit at the top of the exercise.

 As with any exercise, how you perform the exercise does matter:

 - Hips should be able to move freely and not be inhibited by the front cushion of the device.